Board Member Bios

 Amir Sayadabdi is Lecturer in Anthropology at Te Herenga Waka (Victoria University of Wellington), Aotearoa (New Zealand).
 He is interested in anthropology of food and its intersection with gender studies, migration studies, and studies of race, ethnicity, and nationalism.
 He was elected to the board in 2022.

 Jo (Jayeeta) Sharma is an Associate Professor at the Culinaria Research Centre of the University of Toronto.
 She is a member of the Editorial Collective of Global Food History, co-editor of a new Culinaria food book series at the University of Toronto Press, and editor of the Empires in Perspective book series at Routledge.
 Her research examines circulation and mobility, family and gender, families and foodways, and community-forward food sovereignty initiatives across local, imperial, postcolonial, and sub(urban) spaces.
 She is the project lead of the ‘Feeding the City: Pandemic and Beyond’ research team, and the ‘Resilient Urban Communities and Local Food Systems’ global research partnership.
 Jo is also a member of the Scarborough Food Network, a network that brings together several community organizations that work on food security and food advocacy issues, and collaborate closely with Culinaria via the Feeding City Lab.
-She was elected to the board in 2021.
+She was elected to the board in 2021 and reelected in 2024.

 Farha Ternikar is the director of Gender and Women’s Studies at Le Moyne College, Syracuse.
 Her most recent publication, Beyond Halal and Hijab, uses the lens of intersectionality to examine how food in addition to social media and wardrobes are important aspects of consumption and identity for Muslim immigrant women.
 She has also authored “Intersectionality and the Halal kitchen” in Feminist Food Studies (Canadian Women’s Press/ Ed.
 Elaine Power) and “the Halal kitchen” in Critical Food Studies (Ed.
 Donna Andrews).
 Her newest project explores the significance of “halal” biryani for both Muslim immigrant communities but also as a reflection of the political climate in India through recipes, auto-ethnography and participant-observation with Muslim Indian immigrant women.
 At Le Moyne College she teaches Food and Culture and Sociology of Race.
 She was elected to the board in 2022.